-In this article, we look at the facts of COVID-19 testing in Colombia including the number of tests Colombia has actually done, how many labs in Colombia are currently doing tests and Colombia’s plans to increase testing capacity.
+In this article, we look at the facts of COVID-19 testing in Colombia including the number of tests Colombia has actually completed and compare to other countries, We also look at how many labs in Colombia are currently doing tests and how many daily tests.

 COVID-19 Testing in Colombia